-Through the study of this unit, Drama students will learn and develop a range of key skills and strategies to assist them as they study and explore a play from a choice of six texts.
+Through the study of this unit, Drama students will learn and develop a range of key skills and strategies to assist them as they study and explore a play.
 Students will also analyse and evaluate the work of live theatre makers and will see live theatre as part of the course.
 This unit is assessed through an open book written examination and is worth 40% of the GCSE.